 Key Takeaways

-• How the NaBeG replaces the NaDiVeG and what changes for entities previously reporting under the old regime (Section 243b UGB)
+- You’ll understand how the NaBeG replaces the NaDiVeG and what changes for entities previously reporting under the old regime (Section 243b UGB)

-• How to plan assurance engagements using the current interim framework (ISSA 5000, CEAOB guidelines) until EU harmonised standards arrive
+- You’ll be able to plan assurance engagements using the current interim framework (ISSA 5000, CEAOB guidelines) until EU harmonised standards arrive

-• A worked example with an Austrian GmbH, actual numbers, and the specific UGB/NaBeG references your file needs
+- You’ll have a worked example with an Austrian GmbH, actual numbers, and the specific UGB/NaBeG references your file needs

 From NaDiVeG to NaBeG: what actually changed

-The NaDiVeG (Nachhaltigkeits- und Diversitätsverbesserungsgesetz) has been in force since 2017, implementing the NFRD in Austria.
+The NaDiVeG (Nachhaltigkeits- und Diversitatsverbesserungsgesetz) has been in force since 2017, implementing the NFRD in Austria.
 Under the NaDiVeG, large public-interest entities with more than 500 employees were required to include a non-financial statement in their management report (Lagebericht), covering environmental, social, employee, human rights, and anti-corruption matters.
 The NaDiVeG prescribed no specific reporting standard.
 Companies used GRI, the Austrian Sustainability and Diversity Improvement Act’s own requirements, or ad hoc formats.
 No external assurance was required.

 The NaBeG changes all of that.
 Sustainability information must now follow the European Sustainability Reporting Standards (ESRS).
 Reporting is integrated into the management report, not a standalone document.
 External limited assurance is mandatory.
 The double materiality assessment becomes the foundation of the report.
 And the scope expands beyond PIEs to include all large companies meeting the revised thresholds.